-(2) A person who makes an application under paragraph (1)(b) or (c) to be exempted permanently from serving as a juror shall provide a letter from a person licensed to practise medicine in the province certifying his or her mental or physical incapacity or that his or her illness may reasonably be expected to be permanent.
+(3) A person who applies for an exemption under paragraph (1)(b) or (c) shall provide a letter from a person licensed to practise medicine in the province certifying his or her mental or physical incapacity or that his or her illness may reasonably be expected to be permanent.

 One member of family or firm

 10. (1) No more than 1 member of a family unit and no more than 1 member or employee of a firm shall be liable to serve on a jury at a sitting.

 (a) "family unit" includes 2 persons who are spouses of one another and a relative of one of the spouses residing in the same dwelling; and